 What to Expect

 Aberdeen Airport (code: ABZ) is a small single-terminal airport with limited shopping and dining options.
-WiFi is available to help pass the time.
-Economy class passengers can pay to use one of the airport lounges.
-See Airport Lounges in the guide below for locations and rates.
+Free WiFi is available to help pass the time or if you are looking for some comfort, you can pay to use the Airport Lounges.

 Overnight stays are not permitted at Aberdeen Airport, though one reviewer reported spending a night landside on one of the benches near the transit area, which was described as especially cold and noisy.
 For uninterrupted sleep, there are several hotels within walking distance of the airport.
-See Airport Hotels in the guide below or read some traveller airport reviews for more tips.
+See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.